Bringing the Outdoors In: The Power of Plants For Your Feng Shui Home

 Use plants to purify the air quality by removing off-gasses and toxins such as carbon monoxide, benzene, acetone and formaldehyde, and even to absorb mold spores.
 The best air-purifying examples include:

-Shift the Chi
+Boost the Chi

 Plants give us oxygen for the lungs, and for the soul.